rkmasiello/fountfi-sovabtc/ASSESSMENT_REPORT_REFACTOR.md

 ## Executive Summary

+This project extends the FountFi system to support a new strategy enabling a Multi-Collateral BTC Vault system by leveraging existing FountFi components, simplifying the architecture to create a unified BTC vault that accepts multiple collateral types and redeems in sovaBTC only.

 ✅ **COMPLETED IN SESSIONS 18-20**: Successfully refactored the multi-collateral BTC vault to follow the ManagedWithdrawRWAStrategy pattern, achieving a clean 2-contract architecture that aligns with FountFi patterns.
 All deprecated contracts have been removed, frontend SDK and ABIs updated, and deployment infrastructure prepared.

 ## Implementation Status